peterhry/peterhrynkow.com/_posts/2019-01-01-testing-atoms-and-molecules.md

 - Unit tests don't cover the connections between components, action creators, selectors, and reducers.
 - Integration tests give you more confidence in the stability of your application because they verify the relationships between units of code.
 - Integration tests don't have to be wide in scope.
 You can use them to test the connection between just a handful of modules.
-- Unit tests are better for testing shared libraries or packages that you intend to distribute.
+- Testing a connected component from the UI allows you to easily refactor its implementation